 Yoga is available in addition to the medical treatment provided by your child’s healthcare team.
 The yoga therapists work closely with the healthcare team.

 Yoga may be done in one-on-one or group sessions.

 Yoga sessions are planned for the different the needs and abilities of each child.
 A plan for your child’s yoga practice will be decided by the medical team, yoga instructor and your child and family.

 A yoga session could include:

-The length of each personalized or group yoga session is based on the age, health, and interest of your child.
-Sessions can last from 25 to 60 minutes.
+Yoga sessions can last from 25 to 60 minutes and will be different based on the age, health, and interest of each child.
 The number of sessions will depend on your child’s symptoms and interest.

-Yoga is not a substitute for medical care provided by a healthcare professional.
-Please talk to your care provider if you would like to learn more about CHOP’s Yoga Program or the Integrative Health Program.
+Yoga does not take the place of medical treatment.
+Please talk to your healthcare provider if you would like to learn more about CHOP’s Yoga Program or the Integrative Health Program.
 Our staff can help you decide if yoga might be a helpful addition to your child’s care plan.

 - Tools to Help with Sleep: Breathwork